One of a Kind and Full of Personality, These Are the Best Bars in the World

 The Icebar by Icehotel, is the original ice bar, and is located in the first permanent ice hotel in the world.
 The temperature inside is always a cool 19 to 20 degrees Fahrenheit, and all the drinks are served in glasses made of ice.

 Don’t worry, your hands won’t freeze if you didn’t bring gloves.
-They’ve got a pair you can borrow and so you can sip comfortably away while gazing at the fantastic ice sculptures and the gorgeous interior that’s entirely made of ice from the Torne River in northern Sweden.
+They have a pair you can borrow so you can sip comfortably away while gazing at the fantastic ice sculptures and the gorgeous interior that’s entirely made of ice from the Torne River in Northern Sweden.